VILLASframework/documentation/node/Installation.md

 ## With SSH proxy

-Sometimes only SSH connections are possible from the laboratory networks to the public internet.
+Sometimes only SSH connections are possible from the laboratory networks.
 In this case we can use `ssh` to connect to an external machine which will be used as a proxy.

 **Note:** The external machine requires access to the internet.